NCAA Division I FBS passing leaders: Single season

-To qualify, a player must attempt 14 pass attempts per school game.
-Jones also held the single-season record, until it was broken in 2023 by Oregon's Bo Nix.
-At the end of the 20th century, the single season record was held by Daunte Culpepper, and while he is still 8th on the list, he is the only 20th century player on either list.
+To qualify for the single-season completion percentage leaderboard, a player must average at least 14 pass attempts per game.
+Mac Jones held the NCAA single-season record for completion percentage until 2023, when it was broken by Bo Nix of Oregon.
+At the end of the 20th century, the record was held by Daunte Culpepper; he remains ninth on the all-time list and is the only player who debuted before the 21st century to appear.